wolfpaulus/ansible/README.md

 ```

 ## Limiting Ansible playbooks
-If a playbool is setup to run on all hosts, it can still be installed selectively, by creating a new inventory on the commandline.
+If a playbook is setup to run on all hosts, it can still be installed selectively, by creating a new inventory on the commandline.
 E.g.:

 ```shell
 ansible-playbook ./playbooks/setup_dca.yml -i epsilon,